CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

 There are a couple of things to keep in mind as an author of a GitHub Action.
 I have no doubt that you plan to be a great open source citizen and want to maintain your open sourced GitHub Action.
 What happens if you update your GitHub Action and make some breaking changes, how do you make sure you don't break your consumers' workflows?
 Just like any other dependency, we use versioning.
 As the changes are being made within a Git repository, we're able to tag the commit hashes with a version number as needed.
 This is explained thoroughly in the [Using release management for actions](http://cloudchris.ws/3a) section in the GitHub docs.

 If you have used any GitHub actions before, you may have noticed that some actions specify a number after the action name.
 For example, ``uses: actions/checkout@v2`` or ``uses: azure/login@v1``.
-This simply refers to the Git tag in the repo.
+This simply refers to the Git tag in the repository.
 You'll be able to see this in the releases section of a repository for a GitHub action (e.g. [actions/checkout releases](http://cloudchris.ws/3b) or [azure/login releases](http://cloudchris.ws/3c)).

 Additionally, it's typically recommended to create a new GitHub action in a new GitHub repository.
 As taken from the GitHub docs - *If you're developing an action for other people to use, we recommend keeping the action in its own repository instead of bundling it with other application code.
 This allows you to version, track, and release the action just like any other software.*.